Avre/versus-viewers/README.md

 Separate google sheet selection per instance.
-Prettify and add more info to sheet. (learn more pandas?)
+Prettify and add more info to sheet. (learn more pandas?) create documentation for creating google drive API service account and connecting to the sheet

 Handle more errors when methods fail due to index/name/etc errors (trying !next on an empty queue, etc)